 On what bases are interest groups often criticized quizlet?

-Why are interest groups often criticized?
-Critics contend that the money provided by interest groups and the familiar relationships between lobbyists and government officials result in policy that favors narrow interests rather than the good of the larger community.
+Interest groups are often criticized on the basis of the money they provide to politicians and the familiar relationships between lobbyists and government officials, which can result in policy that favors narrow interests rather than the good of the larger community.

 What is the main function of interest groups?